The Washington Post reported that Americans fear public speaking over Heights, Snakes, Drowning, Needles, Zombies, Clowns, and Ghosts.

-- Develop speaking skills that freshmen can use NOW in high school.
+- Develop speaking skills that the audience can use NOW.

-- Useful tips on how to reduce fears of public speaking when giving an oral report.
+- Useful tips on reducing the fears of public speaking when giving an oral report.

-- Public speaking is a great self-esteem booster and builds courage among shy freshmen.
+- Public speaking is a great self-esteem booster and builds courage among shy first-year students.

-- Instill good public speaking habits that freshmen can use for the rest of their lives.
+- Instill good public speaking habits that first-year students can use for the rest of their lives.